MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/solidworks.md

 4. Select **Save**.

-## Export the 3D model as a GLB file
+## Export the 3D object as a GLB file

-After you optimize a 3D model, you can easily export it directly from SOLIDWORKS as a GLB file.
+After you optimize a 3D object, you can easily export it directly from SOLIDWORKS as a GLB file.

 1. Select **File** > **Save As**, and then select **Extended Reality Binary (.glb)** as the file type.